History of the Men's T20 World Cup: Regional tournaments

 The first official Twenty20 matches were played on 13 June 2003 between the English counties in the Twenty20 Cup.
 The first season of Twenty20 in England was a relative success.
 The first Twenty20 match held at Lord's, on 15 July 2004 between Middlesex and Surrey, attracted a crowd of 27,509, the largest attendance for any county cricket game at the ground other than a one-day final since 1953.

 Soon after with the adoption of Twenty20 matches by other cricket boards, the popularity of the format grew with unexpected crowd attendance, new regional tournaments such as Pakistan's Faysal Bank T20 Cup and Stanford 20/20 tournament and the financial incentive in the format.
 West Indies regional teams competed in what was named the Stanford 20/20 tournament.
 The event was financially backed by billionaire Allen Stanford, who gave at least US$28,000,000 funding money.
 It was intended that the tournament would be an annual event.
 A spin-off tournament, the Stanford Super Series was held in October 2008 between Middlesex and Trinidad and Tobago, the respective winners of the English and Caribbean Twenty20 competitions, and a Stanford Superstars team formed from West Indies domestic players.
 On 1 November, the Stanford Superstars played England in what was expected to be the first of five fixtures in as many years with the winner claiming a US$20,000,000 in each match.

-Professional era

-Indian Premier League (IPL) is a Twenty20 cricket tournament where 8 city based franchise teams from India participate for the title.
-The tournament started in 2008 and from then it usually takes place every year in the months of April to June.
-IPL is the most-watched Twenty20 cricket league in the world and also known for its commercial success.
-During the sixth IPL season (2013) its brand value was estimated to be around US$3.03 billion.
-Live rights to the event are syndicated around the globe, and in 2010, the IPL became the first sporting event to be broadcast live on YouTube.